Remote work has its benefits: No commute, low-stress level, setting your own working hours, spending more time with family, and more.

 - Effectively managing your time and projects

-In this article, we’ll discuss seven common challenges of working remotely, and tips on how to overcome them.
+In this article, we’ll discuss nine common challenges of working remotely and tips on how to overcome them.

 Challenge #1: Isolation